tumainimosha/nginx/README.md

 Note: Depending on your use case these recommended permissions may not be suitable.
 If in doubt use common sense when setting permissions.
 If you are handling any sensitive information, and you are BAS staff, contact the Web & Applications Team or ICT for additional guidance.

+### Logging

+If you wish to enable an access log within a server block, no global access log is maintained, set the *nginx_virtual_hosts_access_log* variable as needed.

+Note: A generic variable is not available for this option as the conventional default for access logs includes the web-server used (i.e. `/var/log/nginx`) which is inherently non-generic.
+If switching web-server the generic variable would need to be changed anyway (i.e. to `/var/log/apache2`), therefore a non-generic variable is used to force this change by causing a non-defined variable error.

 ### TLS certificates